the-moog/vscode-dashboard/README.md

 This version support getting colors from vscode settings of project.
 All you need to enable this feature is select the `> Workspace Color` in color selector when adding a tab to project dashboard.

-> Here is a good extension which is automagically setting up workspace colors: [Window Colors](https://marketplace.visualstudio.com/items?itemName=stuart.unique-window-colors))
+Also this extension automagically setting up workspace colors, so you do not need another extensions anymore (Forked from [Window Colors](https://marketplace.visualstudio.com/items?itemName=stuart.unique-window-colors))

 ## Usage